 This distinction explains why the provision of MRO items is also referred to as indirect procurement.
 It also illustrates how widespread MRO is.
 Maintenance and repairs of some kind are a feature of almost all businesses, whatever the context or size of the organisation.
 From private manufacturing operations to public sector bodies such as the NHS, and in urban, suburban, rural and even offshore locations, MRO management is required.

-In a recent survey by RS Components and the Chartered Institute of Procurement and Supply (CIPS), for instance, the 1,001 participants came from around the globe and from industries including manufacturing (31%), the public sector (22%), transport, aerospace and defence (14%), utilities (6%), logistics and retail (6%) and technology (3%).
+In the 2020 RS and the Chartered Institute of Procurement and Supply (CIPS) Indirect Procurement Report, for instance, the 1,001 participants came from around the globe and from industries including manufacturing (31%), the public sector (22%), transport, aerospace and defence (14%), utilities (6%), logistics and retail (6%) and technology (3%).
 The roles held by respondents were spread across management (48%), senior leadership (43%) and operations (9%).

 The number of executives among the survey respondents reflects the huge importance of MRO, regardless of sector and setting.
 Poor management of indirect procurement can cause significant harm to a business.
 Put bluntly, without MRO, nothing else functions.

 Reactive maintenance is what typically comes to mind when lay people think of maintenance and repairs: an operative or engineer coming to the rescue when an essential bit of industrial equipment stops working.
 Unfortunately, many businesses still rely heavily on this approach, which causes problems.